“When are you going to stop feeling sorry for yourself and do something?”

 GM: “I think so.
 You’re going to finish cos school pretty soon, so you’d get a job.”

-“It’s a completely toxic environment with your dad.”
+“It’s a completely poisonous environment with your dad.”

 Celia: She could start moving her stuff out.
 Say she’s taking it to college.
 Then just not come home after school ends.
 Pretend she ran off with a boy.
 She’d have to find an apartment.
 Maybe her mom?
 Or… Stephen…?